Welcome Guest (Jacksonville, FL )

 Considerations to help you decide what is right for you

-A Consultation with Drs.
-Wendy & Michael Spektor
+A Consultation with Dr. Michael Spektor and Dr. Wendy Spektor

 Dear Doctor,

-I recently had to have a tooth removed and my dentist said the best replacement would be a dental implant or a three-unit fixed bridge.
+I recently had to have a tooth removed and my dentist said the best replacement would be an implant or a three-unit fixed bridge.
 I am not sure I understand what would be best.
 Please can you help me?

 By contrast, a fixed bridge is a restoration or prosthesis (replacement part), that is fixed in place by attaching to the natural adjacent teeth.
 The tooth to be replaced is called a “pontic” after the French “pont” for bridge.
 The adjacent teeth, called abutments, just like a bridge spanning a river or canyon, provide support on either side.
 The way that the bridge attaches is that the abutment teeth are "prepared" by removing the enamel layer and are replaced by crowns (caps) to which the false tooth (pontic) is attached.
 Thus a three-unit bridge is three crowns joined together with the middle crown being a false tooth, with the side crowns cemented or bonded to the adjacent natural teeth.